Racial views of Winston Churchill: Other sources

+Disparaging remarks

+Churchill is held to have made disparaging remarks about non-white ethnicities throughout his life.
+Philip Murphy partly attributes the strength of this vitriol to an "almost childish desire to shock" his inner circle.
+Churchill's response to the Bengal famine was criticised by contemporaries as slow, a controversy later increased by the publication of private remarks made to Secretary for India Leo Amery, in which Churchill allegedly said aid would be inadequate because "Indians [were] breeding like rabbits".
+Philip Murphy says that, following the independence of India in 1947, Churchill adopted a pragmatic stance towards empire, although he continued to use imperial rhetoric.
+During his second term as prime minister, he was seen as a moderating influence on Britain's suppression of armed insurgencies in Malaya and Kenya; he argued that ruthless policies contradicted British values and international opinion.

 Eugenics

-When he was Home Secretary in 1910-1911, Churchill supported the forced sterilization of the "feeble minded".
+When he was Home Secretary in 1910–1911, Churchill supported the forced sterilization of the "feeble minded".
 In a letter to Prime Minister H. H. Asquith in December 1910, he wrote "The unnatural and increasingly rapid growth of the Feeble-Minded and Insane classes […] constitutes a national and race danger which it is impossible to exaggerate. […] I feel that the source from which the stream of madness is fed should be cut off and sealed up before another year has passed".

+In 1912 he attended the First International Eugenics Congress as Vice-President.

 India

-A Sikh soldier presents Churchill with a gift on his 69th birthday in Teheran.
+A Sikh soldier presents Churchill with a gift on his 69th birthday in Tehran.

-Churchill made disparaging remarks about Indians, mainly directed at Mahatma Gandhi and the Indian National Congress party and secessionists generally.
+Churchill made disparaging remarks about Indians.
 Some historians have debated whether Churchill was driven in this antipathy by imperialism or by racism.
-He was angered in autumn 1930 by the Labour government's decision to grant dominion status to India.
+He was angered in Autumn 1930 by the Labour government's decision to grant dominion status to India.
 He argued that it would hasten calls for full independence from the British Empire.
 He joined the Indian Empire Society which opposed the granting of Dominion status.
 In his view, India was not ready for home rule because he believed that the Brahmins would gain control and further oppress both the "untouchables" and the religious minorities.
 In March 1931, when riots broke out in Cawnpore between Hindus and Muslims, he claimed that the situation proved his case.